This Is Not a New Normal. It’s Just the Old Normal Making a Comeback

 States have been fighting trade wars as long as there have been states, trade, and wars.

-Trade wars carry the fierce urgency of now, when the entire state system is at risk and the barriers that once seemed to separate power from wealth grow weaker every day.
-Yet to understand the predicament we must look beyond one country and the peculiarities of its leader.
-And unlike the hedgehog, who knows one big thing ― be that an economic, political, or legal perspective on the world ― analysts and practitioners of trade war must be like the fox who knows many things.
+Trade wars carry the fierce urgency of now, yet to understand the present predicament we must look beyond one country and the peculiarities of its leader.
+And unlike the hedgehog, who knows one big thing ― be that an economic, political, or legal perspective on the world ― we must be like the fox who knows many things.

 On Trade War takes an historical and interdisciplinary approach to explain how the world came to this juncture.
 It distinguishes among great powers by archetype: Commercial great powers such as Athens and England differ from political great powers such as Rome or the United States, and even more so from disengaged great powers such as Sparta and the Soviet Union.
-China is special: Beijing was once as disengaged as Moscow, and moved for decades towards London’s stance, but now increasingly resembles Washington.
+The outbreak of the present trade war can be traced to China's decision half a century ago to switch archetypes from the disengaged to the commercial great power; the conduct of that trade war is shaped by a later Chinese decision to switch from a commercial to a political great power.

 Chapter 2 examines the theory and practice of trade war in the ancient Mediterranean to elaborate on the theme that Mercantilism is the default stance for most policymakers in most states at most times.